 Ok, so nobody’s asked me why I chose that title.
 I had two pages of cutesy, maudlin, wierd, and trite options.
 This one just felt right.
 I think it’s me.
 Sort of.
 Some would say I am so much against the flow of thoughts and ideas, it’s not funny.
 And sometimes you would be right on.
-It’s not an illustration of being non-progressive or refusing to advance or grow.
 There are big deals over which I am immovable.
-To those who know me, this is not news.
 When it comes to those biggest deals, I’ll just stand there in the rapids like a rock, or move out of your way if need be, but across, not with.
-You can move around me or grab on.
+You can move around me or grab my hand.
 Your will is as free as mine.

 When it was finally time to settle at my departure gate I noticed there were two flights departing from the same gate, 10 minutes apart, so no empty seats were available for waiting.
 I parked myself across the aisle.
-When the call came to board, I headed across a flow of people who don’t slowwn or look up, only look through and walk around.
+When the call came to board, I headed across a flow of people who don’t slow down or look up, only look through and walk around.
 No “excuse me”s, no notice, no problem.
 Just like blending onto a freeway, they zigged, I zagged.
-That’s the way it goes sometimes.

 Interrupting the flow makes life interesting and fun.
 I rather like moving across.
 If we bump into each other, let’s stop and talk.